 Self-harming can affect anyone.
-One estimate suggests that 13% of 11 to 16 year-olds self-harm at some point.
+A recent national study reported that 7.3% of girls, and 3.6% of boys, aged 11 to 16, had self-harmed or attempted suicide at some point.
+The figures for 17- to 19-year-olds were 21.5% for girls and 9.7% for boys.
 A useful way to think of it is that it's a physical response to emotional pain such as being bullied, uncertainty about sexuality or traumas like abuse or bereavement.
 People who self-harm don't know how to deal with these feelings and it can feel like a way to relieve that pressure.

 It may also have its roots in psychological disorders.
 Sometimes self-harming can even be seen as 'cool' among a group of peers, so a child may start to self-harm just to fit in.